-The School of Psychology has an outstanding international reputation in research and teaching.
+The discipline of Psychology in the College of Education, Psychology and Social Work has an outstanding international reputation in research and teaching.

-The interests and expertise of the faculty members are diverse but the School's strengths are broadly located in the areas of:
+The interests and expertise of the faculty members are diverse but our strengths are broadly located in the areas of:

 - applied cognitive psychology

 - development across the lifespan

 - social psychology